Arrest of James William Kilgore

 Kilgore has also been charged with the 1975 murder of bank customer Myrna Opsahl during an armed robbery in Carmichael, Calif.
 Four former SLA members pleaded guilty in the murder case yesterday.

-Kilgore was born in Portland, Ore., but grew up in the San Francisco Bay Area.
+Kilgore was born in Portland, Oregon, but grew up in the San Francisco Bay Area.
 He was an honors graduate from San Rafael High School in California.
 In 1969, he graduated from the University of California at Santa Barbara with a degree in Economics.

 Kilgore disappeared on or about September 18, 1975, after the FBI arrested SLA members Patricia Hearst, Wendy Yoshimura, William and Emily Harris and Steven Soliah in San Francisco.
 He disappeared at the same time as SLA member Kathleen Soliah, now known as Sara Jane Olson.